 Rather, remind yourself that the patient is not annoyed with you personally.
-It’s not about you.
+It’s really not about you.
 It’s more likely that the patient is responding to painful conditions and circumstances and only taking their frustrations out on you because you happen to be present.

 If you approach the situation with this mindset, you will be more able to handle the situation in an appropriate manner.

-4. Form a connection with them
+4. Form a connection with the patient

-5. Never argue back
+5. Never argue with your patients

 Agitated patients may attempt to maneuver you into an argument.
 While you are completely entitled to voice your opinion, it’s important to do so respectfully.